-Review of the current topics (pre-hospital care, assessment of rehabilitation, aphasia, dysarthria, prevention of depression, treatment for depression, treatment for anxiety, personality and behaviour, and pressure injury) was undertaken by the work group members outlined in Table 1.
+Review of the current topics (aphasia, and urinary incontinence) was undertaken by the work group members outlined in Table 1.
 In addition, all consumers and specifically the acute medical working group members were asked to review draft changes and provide comments.
 Finally, the multidisciplinary Content Steering Committee signed off on the content prior to public consultation and discussed and agreed to the final copy after feedback was considered.
-A list of Steering Committee members is located at:
+A list of Steering Committee members is located at: https://informme.org.au/guidelines/clinical-guidelines-for-stroke-management/guidelines-development-process

-https://informme.org.au/guidelines/clinical-guidelines-for-stroke-management/guidelines-development-process